Joesalmon1985/DigitalRights/Digital_Rights.md

 re-imagined and properly implemented across government, and will be promoted to the public and private sectors.
 The Action Plan encourages the use of free and open source software, saving money where practical and economically viable.
 Agree!
 Agree.
-Could we add that, where possible, dovernment should look at CC or open source licensing on all materials too, or is that outside the scope of this poilcy?
+Could we add that, where possible, government should look at CC or open source licensing on all materials too, or is that outside the scope of this policy?
 How about encouraging Government IT to also contribute back to any open source project they use?